Conference | Symposium

 Programme and speakers

-The Decolonising Knowledge symposium is a three-hour online event.
+The Decolonising Knowledge symposium is a three-hour online event (see programme).
 First, we begin with a panel of guest speakers from a variety of faculties and institutes of the university, who will offer introductory remarks on the three themes given above.
 The speakers include

 - Karwan Fatah-Black (Humanities)